apache/spark/docs/structured-streaming-kafka-integration.md

  topics/partitions are dynamically subscribed.
 Note that `startingOffsets` only applies when a new streaming query is started, and that resuming will always pick up from where the query left off.
-Note that when the offsets consumed by a streaming application is not in Kafka (e.g., topics are deleted, offsets are out of range, or offsets are removed after offset retention period), because the offsets are not reset and the streaming application will see data lost.
-In extream cases, for example the throughput of the streaming application cannot catch up the retention speed of Kafka, the input rows of a batch might be gradually reduced until zero when the offset ranges of the batch are completely not in Kafka.
+Note that when the offsets consumed by a streaming application is not in Kafka (e.g., topics are deleted, offsets are out of range, or offsets are removed after offset retention period), the offsets are not reset and the streaming application will see data lost.
+In extreme cases, for example the throughput of the streaming application cannot catch up the retention speed of Kafka, the input rows of a batch might be gradually reduced until zero when the offset ranges of the batch are completely not in Kafka.
 Enabling `failOnDataLoss` option can ask Structured Streaming to fail the query for such